lucas-johnson/agreeable/README.md

 ## Examples

-Here are some of the basic tools made available by accuragree…
+Here are some of the basic tools made available by agreeable…

 ### 1. AC